 In terms of Search Engine Optimisation (SEO), marketing strategies that include questions with long-tail keywords are getting better rankings, especially if they provide an immediate answer to the question below it, because they are meeting the growing popularity of voice search patterns.

 Search engines recognise keywords in the voice search to find content and return answers that closely match the initial question.
 It uses SEO to bring you the most relevant websites, videos, or blogs in the search engine result pages (SERPs).
+For creating quality content and strategies for building your brand, visit copywriting services.

 To better understand how this works, it’s important to understand the relationship between SEO and content marketing and how they are used together to drive positive results for businesses.